-Earnings per share (EPS) is one of the leading KPIs for financial reporting.
-This key metric illustrates a company’s profit per outstanding share of stock.
+Earnings per share (EPS) is one of the leading KPIs for the financial reporting process.
+This key metric illustrates a company's profit per outstanding share of stock.
 Often, EPS is either calculated on a quarterly or annual basis.

 EPS = (Net Income – Preferred Dividends) / (End-of-Period Common Shares Outstanding)

 The NPV is often used on a case-by-case basis to determine whether or not a project will be profitable or not.
 If the NPV is positive, it means that the project or investment is an attractive endeavor to pursue.

 Net Present Value = Today's Value of Expected Cash Flows – Today's Value of Invested Cash